“You don’t call yourself an ‘artist’—if others want to, that’s up to them.”

 Inspired by Berlin’s apartment, the exhibition’s installation design features the bespoke floral Twigs wallpaper she lived with until her death at the age of 80, as well as a posthumously realized wallpaper piece based on the annotated “J-cards” of her audio cassette archive.
 The oppositional aesthetics of the uptown floral pattern and the grungy handwritten audio annotations perfectly encapsulates the unique path and deep contradictions of Berlin’s life and art.

 A handful of works by artists in homage to Berlin conclude the exhibition.
-Among these are pieces from Scott Covert’s series of “monument paintings” that are made from oil-stick rubbings of Berlin’s gravestone; Los Angeles-based artist Jennifer Rochlin’s large-scale narrative ceramic pot painted with images from Berlin’s life; Italian artist Elisabetta Zangrandi’s series of intimate paintings based upon Polaroids of Berlin; and new portraits of Berlin by Francesco Clemente and Jane Kaplowitz, among other artists.
+Among these are pieces from Scott Covert’s series of “monument paintings” that are made from oil-stick rubbings of Berlin’s gravestone; Los Angeles-based artist Jennifer Rochlin’s large-scale ceramic Cock Pot, made in a similar collaborative process as Berlin’s own Cock Books– Rochlin brought the vessel to and from other artists’ studios, dinner parties, and art openings, accumulating her friends’ own stylized illustrations; Italian artist Elisabetta Zangrandi’s series of intimate paintings based upon Polaroids of Berlin; and new portraits of Berlin by Francesco Clemente, Jenna Gribbon, and Jane Kaplowitz.

 The exhibition is organized in collaboration with the co-executors of Brigid Berlin’s estate, Vincent Fremont and Rob Vaczy.